Smallville's Michael Rosenbaum Speaks Out About Allison Mack's Shocking NXIVM Charges

 "All I can say is this: When I was on that show, Allison was the sweetest, most professional," he said.
 "She was just a great girl, great actress."

-Looking back their time on set together, Rosenbaum did recall Mack "doing some self-help stuff."
+Looking back at their time together on set, Rosenbaum did recall Mack "doing some self-help stuff."

 "I didn't listen to it," he said.
 "I just remember thinking, 'Oh that sounds a little culty.
 That's not for me.'
 I don't know.
 I never thought about it…I felt like it was such a shock to hear these things.
 I just didn't believe it."